-We also notice that the variation among the speedups, relative to different spaced seeds using the same method, are lower for ISSH, for which the speedups are in the range [6.05-6.25] while for FISH and FSH the range is [1.89-2.16] and [1.18-1.58], respectively.
-For all the tested methods there is a correlation between the spaced seed structure and the time needed for the computation.
-FISH depends on the number of blocks of 1s, while both ISSH and FSH depend on the spaced seed self-correlation.
+between the spaced seed structure and the time needed for the computation.
+FISH depends on the number of blocks of 1s, whereas both ISSH and FSH depend on the spaced seed self-correlation.
 ISSH performances are also sensitive to the number of iterations.
-However, the experiments show that, even if FSH performs a single iteration, the time required to naively compute the hash for all the non-overlapping positions is more than the time required by ISSH to perform more iterations.
+However, the experiments show that, even if FSH performs a single iteration, the time required to naively compute the hash for all the nonoverlapping positions is more than the time required by ISSH to perform more iterations.
 Moreover, for all the tested spaced seeds the number of iterations needed by ISSH was on average 4.

-Figure 2 gives an insight on the performance of ISSH with respect to each spaced seed and each datasets considered.
+Figure 2 gives an insight on the performance of ISSH with respect to each spaced seed and each data sets considered.